Honest comparison · 2026

 Pricing breakdown: transparent vs theirs

-Division50 publishes three retainer tiers.
-Lite at £4-8K/mo covers a part-time dedicated SDR running 1-2 channels at roughly 60-100 meetings/year.
-Standard at £8-15K/mo covers a full-time SDR with multi-channel cadence, typically 150-280 meetings/year.
-Enterprise at £15-25K+/mo runs a 2+ SDR pod with embedded campaign management, AI calling for nurture, and 300-500+ meetings/year.
-All three tiers carry a £0 setup fee, a 3-month minimum, and month-to-month after that.
+Division50 runs three quote-based retainer tiers.
+Lite covers a part-time dedicated SDR running 1-2 channels at roughly 60-100 meetings/year.
+Standard covers a full-time SDR with multi-channel cadence, typically 150-280 meetings/year.
+Enterprise runs a 2+ SDR pod with embedded campaign management, AI calling for nurture, and 300-500+ meetings/year.
+Every tier is scoped on a 30-minute call with one clear number (in USD) back within 48 hours, $0 setup, a 3-month minimum, and month-to-month after that.

-The practical takeaway: if you want to A/B test outsourced SDR against in-house at sub-$150K annual spend, Division50 is one of the few agencies that will both take the engagement at that price and publish the price before you book the call.
+The practical takeaway: if you want to A/B test outsourced SDR against in-house at sub-$150K annual spend, Division50 is one of the few agencies that will both take the engagement at that price and give you a clear scoped number fast — no drawn-out quote cycle.
 See how Division50 pricing works for the full breakdown.

 UK + GCC + EMEA + APAC delivery comparison